isabella232/graal/truffle/docs/Optimizing.md

 `--engine.CompileOnly=foo` restricts compilation to methods with `foo` in their name.
 Use this in combination with returning a value or taking parameters to avoid code being compiled away.

+`--engine.CompileOnly=foo.rb` restricts compilation to files with `foo.rb` in their name.

 `--engine.CompileImmediately` compiles methods as soon as they are run.

 `--engine.BackgroundCompilation=false` compiles synchronously, which can simplify things.